 Universal Children’s Day: A wake-up call on child rights violations

-Timor-Leste ratified the CRC in 2003.
+Mongolia ratified the CRC in 1990.
 The world’s most rapidly and widely ratified human rights treaty, the CRC sets out a basic, universal standard for a healthy, protected, decent childhood for every human being.

 Almost 385 million children live in extreme poverty and over a quarter of a billion school-aged children are not learning.
 Nearly 300 million children live in areas with the most toxic levels of outdoor air pollution – six or more times higher than international guidelines.

-“Every child has the right to grow up healthy and strong, to be educated and protected, and to have a fair chance in life,” said Desiree Jongsma.
+“Every child has the right to grow up healthy and strong, to be educated and protected, and to have a fair chance in life,” said UNICEF Mongolia Representative Roberto Benes.
 “Our commitment to child rights must be matched with action for every child.”

 UNICEF promotes the rights and wellbeing of every child, in everything we do.
 Together with our partners, we work in 190 countries and territories to translate that commitment into practical action, focusing special effort on reaching the most vulnerable and excluded children, to the benefit of all children, everywhere.

-For more information about UNICEF and its work visit: https://www.unicef.org/timorleste/
+For more information about UNICEF Mongolia and its work for children, visit: www.unicef.mn